D-K-E/raytracing-gl/README.md

 - Cmake >= 3.0.2
 - OpenGL >= 4.3
-- GLFW
+- GLFW: Path to its shared library .so file is hardcoded to CMakeLists.txt, as `set( GLFW_SHARED_LIB "${PROJECT_SOURCE_DIR}/libs/glfw/src/libglfw.so") ` because I could not come up with a more generic solution.
+Please change it, point yours, or make a suggestion via issues.

 - Glad function pointers for OpenGL 4.3
 - C++ 17 for using `<filesystem>`
 - Clang >= 9 again for using `<filesystem>`.

 If you are willing to use `<boost/filesystem>` instead of standard library, the compiler requirement can be drop to clang > 5.5, you can also use gcc with boost.
+If you decided to pursue this path, you should also change the `filesystem` header in `window.hpp`.

 ## Compiling the code